Soekarno–Hatta International Airport Terminal 3: Criticism

 Since its opening, the terminal has been plagued with numerous problems, ranging from long baggage wait times, insufficient and unsafe lighting, lack of proper signage, as well as having its car parks experience near continuous traffic jams.

 It also faced multiple criticisms on its design.
 The constructed terminal deviated considerably from the original design proposed by Woodhead Associates, eliciting allegations that the contractors were cutting corners.
 The perceived lack of attention to the terminal's aesthetics has also led to criticisms.
 In 2022, the Minister of State-Owned Enterprises Erick Thohir publicly lamented the poor quality of the terminal's carpets.

+In April 2026, the terminal's poor construction came into the spotlight again when the ceiling near a gate collapsed after a spell of heavy rain.

 Another common complaint is the poor structuring of the terminal with long distances to gates and a lack of sufficiently-fast travelators.
 The terminal is also not well-catered for handling international transit passengers.

 Service

 Terminal 3 is the airport's newest and largest terminal.
-This terminal is used as a hub for Garuda Indonesia and Citilink as well as Pelita Air and TransNusa.
-Here is the list of airlines currently and formerly serving the terminal.
+This terminal is used as a hub for Garuda Indonesia as well as Pelita Air and TransNusa.
+Here is the list of airlines currently serving the terminal.